Optimal Excess Risk Bounds for Empirical Risk Minimization on $p$-Norm Linear Regression: Proofs

-Up to constant factors that depend only on $p$ and an $L^{p}$ norm residual term, Lemma \ref{lem:boundsgeq2} gives matching upper and lower bounds on the excess risk and excess empirical risks in terms of their second order Taylor expansions around the minimizer.
-We can thus use the approach taken in the proof of Theorem \ref{thm:peq2} to derive our result.
+\end{lemma} Up to constant factors that depend only on $p$ and an $L^{p}$ norm residual term, Lemma \ref{lem:boundsgeq2} gives matching upper and lower bounds on the excess risk and excess empirical risk in terms of their second order Taylor expansions around the minimizer.
+We can thus use the approach taken in the proof of Theorem \ref{thm:peq2} to obtain the result.
 The only additional challenge is the control of the term $\norm{\erm - \opt}_{L^{p}}$, which we achieve by reducing it to an ${\norm{\erm - \opt}}_{H_{p}}$ term using norm equivalence.
-We leave the details to the Appendix.
+A detailed proof of Theorem \ref{thm:pgeq2}, including the proof of Lemma \ref{lem:boundsgeq2}, can be found in Appendix \ref{sec:pgeq2}.